Paul Tangora: Playing career

 He enrolled at Northwestern University where he was selected as a first-team All-American at the guard position by the Associated Press in 1935.
 After Northwestern defeated Notre Dame in 1935 (the first victory for Northwestern over Notre Dame in 34 years), the Associated Press labeled Tangora the "Wildcat Hero."
 The wire service reported that "it was Tangora, a square-chinned six-footer, who turned the tide" in the Notre Dame game.
 Aside from stopping the Notre Dame offense from his spot in the middle of the line, Tangora recovered a fumble in the fourth quarter that set up Northwestern's winning touchdown.
-He was drafted in the fourth round of the 1936 NFL Draft.
+He was drafted in the fourth round of the 1936 NFL Draft by the Boston Redskins (29th overall) but never played in the NFL.